 It can become a reality if you create an R&D development hub.

-For example, Alcor is a BPO services provider that can help you set up such a center in one month and hire up to 30 dedicated software engineers in just 6 months.
+For example, Alcor is an international recruitment services provider that can help you set up such a center in one month and hire up to 30 dedicated software engineers in just 6 months.
 Our team recruits dedicated in-house developers that can work both at home offices and/or a physical software center of your company.

 Why is our model different from virtual teams?

-1. You manage your Ukrainian R&D center directly.
+1. You manage your Eastern European R&D branch directly.